jjolano/openps3ftp/README.txt

 - Theoretically unlimited simultaneous transfers (depends on storage device)
 - Open Source
 - Greater stability when transferring multiple files
-- Supports all FTP clients
+- Supports virtually all FTP clients
-- Ability to change file permissions (CHMOD)
+- Ability to change file permissions (SITE CHMOD, used by FileZilla)
 - Supports transfer resuming
 =============================
 What build should I use?